zAlweNy26/Java_Projects/README.md

    ### About it :
    Force 4 (or Connect 4) is just another base game made for fun and improve my java skills.

+   ### How I want to improve it :
+   I want to add a realistic animation of falling discs.
+   I want to add different A.I. difficulty levels.
+   I want to make a working p2p multiplayer system.

 ## 3. Unturned Translator
    - Completed ± 100 %